-Academic accreditation continues to be the "buzzword" and beacon of assuring the quality of the educational offers of HEIs, colleges, or programs in most countries.
-A greater part of the accreditation is in both audits, which is compliance and assessment that determines how well the entity has performed, all based on widely-accepted rubrics of continuous improvements.
-The success of accreditation runs from the poorly performing to the highest performing bands on the performance spectrum.
-Assessee is always asking a simple question of "what to expect" from the assessors.
-This paper aims to demystify the assessors' myth by probing into the assessors' mindset of their expectations and what and how they normally approach the performance assessment process underscoring the accreditation.
-While there are no fixed or best answers, there is a common thread of which most assessors use.
-This common thread is the use of the most basic and widely used Deming Cycle rubrics of PDCA (Plan, Do Check, and Act) of "Closing the Loop".
+Academic accreidtaion continues to be the "buzzword" and beacon of assuring the quality of the educational offers of HEIs, colleges or programs in most countries.
+A greater part of the accreditation is in both audit, which is compliance and assessment that determines how well the entity has performed, all based on widely accepted rubrics of continuous improvements.
+The success of accreditaion runs from the poorly performing to the highly performing bands on the performance spectrum.
+Assessee are always asking a simple question of "what to expect" from the assessors.
+The aim of this paper is to demystify the assessors' myth by probing into the assessors' mindset of their expectations and what and how they normally approach the performance assessment process underscoring the accreditation.
+While there is no fixed or best answers, there is a common thread of which most assessors use.
+This common thread is the use of the most basic and widely used Deming Cycle rubrics of PDCA (Plan, Do Check and Act) of "Closing the Loop".
 For Performance Excellence, the main rubric is to audit and assess the performance using the evaluative factors of ADLI (Approach, Deployment, Learning, Integration) for Process Criteria and LeTCI (Level, Trend, Comparison, Integration) for Results Criteria.
-These evaluative factors are used as the assessment guidelines of what and how the entity has performed, meaning the process efficiencies and results effectiveness, concerning their mission, goals, or measurable objectives.
-The performance assessment is based on what (the processes) and how well (the results) the entity is doing to meet or go beyond the standards criteria (the accreditation standards) to accomplish the mission, goals, and objectives (the term of reference).
-The performance of the educational value comes from the intersection of the Criteria, Self-Study content, and the Term of Reference.
+These evaluative factors are used as the assessment guidelines of what and how the entity has performed, meaning the process efficiencies and results effectiveness, in relation to their mission, goals or measurable objectives.
+The performance assessment is based on what (the processes) and how well (the results) the entity is doing to meet or go beyond the standards criteria (the accreditation standards) to accomplish the mission, goals and objectives (the term of reference).
+The performance of the educational value comes from the intersection of the Criteria, Self-Study content and the Term of Reference.

-Keywords: accreditation, performance assessment, mindset of assessor, performance excellence
+Key words: accreditation, performance assessment, mindset of assessor, performance excellence